Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 In addition to the values associated with sports and the expected benefits of participating in them, other findings have contributed to our study and helped improve our understanding of team building.

-Human Resources Management and Team Building
+Human Resources Management and Team Building Practices

 A more participatory management style

 Sports activities in the workplace were initially used to achieve managerial objectives in response to emerging economic, social, and psychological challenges.
 One example is the widespread adoption of teamwork in companies since the 1990s (Egley et al., 2005 ).
-All the individuals who make up a team have different ages, professional cultures, and values, and are required to interact within a very specific space: the workplace.
+All the individuals who make up a team have different ages, professional cultures, and values, and are required to interact within a very specific setting: the workplace.
 There is therefore a significant risk that conflicts will arise (Brunet, 2006).

-The issue of well-being has also been brought to the fore by postmodern society, in which people seek physical and mental balance through sports (Lacassagne et al., 2006 ).
+The issue of well-being has also been brought to the forefront by postmodern society, in which people seek physical and mental balance through sports (Lacassagne et al., 2006 ).
 This concept also allows companies to demonstrate their concern for their employees and their well-being.

 Conclusion